AN INTERSTELLAR EXPLORER

 -He is inviting us to approach, Ea said.
 Behold.

 Ea brought his craft close enough for us to see the structure's details: the rows of square windows and the metallic lattice clinging to the rocky outer shell.
 Then he positioned the shuttle to hover above the visitor's back.
 The energy was phenomenal!
 I could feel his polarized plasma consciousness field engulfing our craft.
 When Ea steadied the shuttle above the visitor’s back, the frequency in the command room changed.
-The instruments came to a still; we could feel him—it—the vast being beneath us, its consciousness a tide of polarized plasma sweeping through the hull and into our bones.
+The instruments came to a still; we could feel him -"it"- the vast being beneath us, its consciousness a tide of polarized plasma sweeping through the hull and into our bones.

 It was as if the shuttle had ceased to be a machine and become part of a living current, vibrating with a rhythm older than the stars, and the gold composing our craft was magnifying this power.
 My thoughts weren’t my own anymore; they moved in patterns shaped by something vast and wordless.
 Awe mingled with a quiet shiver, the sense that we were standing inside a thought, inside the awareness of something that had seen creation unfold and still remembered the pulse of the first light.
 No sensor could measure that energy.
 It was presence.
 A consciousness vast enough to fill the void, pressing against us gently, almost tenderly, as if welcoming us into the dream it had been dreaming.